All Episodes

 And she took over that country and she reversed it and she turned it into an actual competing top five worldwide power economically.

-And that provides, I think, the uh the ammo, if you will, for these what what what what kind of meaningless life must You have.
+And that provides, I think, the ammo, if you will, for these.

 I mean, Margaret Thatcher hasn't been in office over 20 years.

-Margaret Thatcher hasn't been a factor in anything in twenty years.
+Margaret Thatcher hasn't been a factor in anything in 20 years.

-If Margaret Thatcher ruined these worthless, endless parade of human debris lives, then why haven't they improved in the last twenty years?
+If Margaret Thatcher ruined these worthless, endless parade of human debris lives, then why haven't they improved in the last 20 years?

-Why haven't these people's lives gotten better in the last twenty years since she's gone?
+Why haven't these people's lives gotten better in the last 20 years since she's gone?

-You would think that if she's the reason their lives are so miserable, she hasn't been in power for twenty years.
+You would think that if she's the reason their lives are so miserable, she hasn't been in power for 20 years.

-Sometime in this twenty years their lives would have improved.
+Sometime in this 20 years, their lives would have improved.

 But no, they continue to be miserable, unhappy, mired in disappointment and squalor and whatever else dominates their daily existence.